-- (i) Which does the term population distribution refer to? - (a) How population in a specified area changes over time. - (b) The number of people who die in relation to the number of people born in a specified area. - (c) The way in which people are spread across a given area. - (ii) Which are three main factors that cause population change? - (a) Births, deaths and marriage - (b) Births, deaths and migration - (c) Births, deaths and life expectancy - (iii) In 1999, the world population reached - (a) 1 billion (b) 3 billion (c) 6 billion - (iv) What is a population pyramid? - (a) A graphical presentation of the age, sex composition of a population. - (b) When the population density of an area is so high that people live in tall buildings. - (c) Pattern of population distribution in large urban areas.

-3. Complete the sentences below using some of the following words.
+- (i) Which does the term population distribution refer to? - (a) How population in a specified area changes over time. - (b) The number of people who die in relation to the number of people born in a specified area. - (c) The way in which people are spread across a given area. - (ii) Which are three main factors that cause population change? - (a) Births, deaths and marriage - (b) Births, deaths and migration - (c) Births, deaths and life expectancy - (iii) In 1999, the world population reached - (a) 1 billion - (b) 3 billion - (c) 6 billion - (iv) What is a population pyramid? - (a) A graphical presentation of the age, sex composition of a population. - (b) When the population density of an area is so high that people live in tall buildings. - (c) Pattern of population distribution in large urban areas. - Complete the sentences below using some of the following words.

-- sparsely, favourable, fallow, artificial, fertile, natural, extreme, densely - When people are attracted to an area it becomespopulated - Factors that influence this include climate; good - supplies of resources and land.
+sparsely, favourable, fallow, artificial, fertile, natural, extreme, densely supplies of resources and land.